dmsk-ufrj/hcai-gs/appendix_corpus.md

 # Appendix A — Corpus of 103 Papers (Paper 1)

-This appendix lists all papers included in the systematic literature review reported in Paper 1 of the HCAI Global South research project (PPGI/UFRJ).
+This appendix lists all papers included in the systematic literature review reported in Paper 1 of the HCAI Global South research project.
 Papers were retrieved via [Lens.org](https://lens.org) and filtered through a two-cycle inductive coding protocol (n = 103 of 127 screened).